redcode/Z80/README.md

 cmake --install . [--strip]
 ```

-Use the `--strip` option when installing non-debug builds of the shared library.
+It is advisable to use the [`--strip`](https://cmake.org/cmake/help/latest/manual/cmake.1.html#cmdoption-cmake-install-strip) option when installing non-debug builds of the shared library.

 # Running the tests